 Basic Tactics & Strategies

-When it comes to best practice for emails, it applies to every single email you sent.
+When it comes to best practices for emails, it applies to every single email you sent.
 Regardless of it being a cold or warm email, the first connection you make says a great deal about who you are.
 To ensure you make the right impact, all you have to do is rely on the basics.

 Before you sit down to construct your email, we suggest you relax your body and mind – grab a drink of your choice and just get it all out and written down.
 Once you are done, go through the email thinking you have received it – and as you go cut down and clean the email.
 Great writing is not only about being grammatically correct, it’s about being concise and clear.